When Single-Project Success Doesn’t Equal Project Portfolio Level Success

-A big part of that balance is scooped from how well each project is doing individually.
-Because successful projects in the project portfolio equal successful portfolio, right?
-It could be right but it doesn’t have to be the case.
+A big part of that balance occurs from how well each project is doing individually.
+Because successful projects in the portfolio equal a successful portfolio, right?
+Not necessarily.

 You now have to use the same resource pool of copywriters, designers, creative directors, and MacBooks to build a playground.
-It even isn’t an event marketing kind of a thing.
-It’s just a construction project.
 Since it’s totally new to all of you, it takes a lot of your energy.
 All your focus is on that one project.
-Your resources are as burnt out.
+Your resources are starting to get burnt out.

 Now I’m going to have to rain on your parade a bit.
 Let’s look at the same situation from project portfolio perspective.
 You are still the same project manager.
 You still use the same resource pool for multiple ongoing projects.
 There’s still that construction project you have to deal with.
 You still excel at it.